AMLManziMazzariTierno/.github/profile/README.md

 ## Links to Colab projects:
 - Centralized setting (with source code integrated): https://colab.research.google.com/drive/18tEN8IPyJ37Fs-_cMV-AzGfTXXRdRHrn?usp=sharing
-- For the federated setting, to run the experiments is explained in the corresponding README.md file inside each repository.
+- For the federated setting, to run the experiments it is all explained in the corresponding README.md file inside each repository.